Axion Mixing in the String Axiverse: Cosmological implications

 \subsection{Dark matter}

-The most immediate effect of axion mass mixing is on the abundance of axion dark matter, a topic that has been extensively discussed in previous literature concerning the two-axion mixing \cite{Ho:2018qur, Cyncynates:2021xzw, Murai:2023xjn, Li:2023xkn, Murai:2024nsp}.
+The most immediate effect of axion mass mixing is on the abundance of axion dark matter, a topic that has been extensively discussed in previous literature concerning two-axion mixing \cite{Ho:2018qur, Cyncynates:2021xzw, Murai:2023xjn, Li:2023xkn, Murai:2024nsp}.
 As we mentioned earlier, based on their impact on the relic density of the QCD axion, different types of axion mass mixing can be categorized into the light QCD axion scenario \cite{Daido:2015cba, Li:2023uvt} and the heavy QCD axion scenario \cite{Cyncynates:2023esj}.
-Notice that this classification also applies to the ALP dark matter as well as to mixing scenarios involving more than two axions.
+Notice that this classification also applies to ALP dark matter as well as to mixing scenarios involving more than two axions.

-Specifically, in the LVS axiverse, the QCD axion with a higher-scale decay constant can be diluted by the late out-of-equilibrium decay of some heavy moduli \cite{Acharya:2010zx}.
+Specifically, in the string axiverse, the QCD axion with a higher-scale decay constant can be diluted by the late out-of-equilibrium decay of some heavy moduli \cite{Acharya:2010zx}.
 Within this framework, the overproduction and underproduction of dark matter abundance of the QCD axion (or ALPs) can be naturally accounted for through their mass mixing.
-As an example, let us discuss the abundance of QCD axion dark matter in the $1+2$ mixing scenario where eq.~\eqref{dw_matrix_1+2_light} is adopted.\footnote{For an example concerning the axion dark matter abundance in a $1+1$ mixing scenario, please refer to recent refs.~\cite{Li:2023xkn, Murai:2024nsp}.} For simplicity, we consider the pre-inflationary scenario where the PQ symmetry is spontaneously broken during inflation, and the axion energy density transfers at the level crossing temperatures $T_{\times_i}$ are adiabatic.
-As shown in figure~\ref{fig_me_1+2_isotropic}, we observe three axion energy density transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, and subsequently from $a_0$ to the ALP $A_2$; and third, the transfer from $A_2$ to the QCD axion.
+As an example, let us discuss the abundance of QCD axion dark matter in the $1+2$ mixing scenario where eq.~\eqref{dw_matrix_1+2_light} is adopted.\footnote{For an example concerning the axion dark matter abundance in a $1+1$ mixing scenario, please refer to recent refs.~\cite{Li:2023xkn, Murai:2024nsp}.} For simplicity, we consider the pre-inflationary scenario where the PQ symmetry is spontaneously broken during inflation, and the axion energy density transfers at the level crossing temperatures $T_{\times_i}$ are adiabatic.\footnote{Notice that the adiabatic condition is assumed throughout this work, which is a reasonable consideration given the large hierarchy of the axion decay constants.
+Nevertheless, non-adiabatic effects, such as those described by the generalized Landau-Zener mechanism, may become relevant during multiple level crossings.} As shown in figure~\ref{fig_me_1+2_isotropic}, we observe three axion energy density transfer processes: first, the transfer from the QCD axion $a_0$ to the ALP $A_1$; second, the transfer from $A_1$ to $a_0$, and subsequently from $a_0$ to the ALP $A_2$; and third, the transfer from $A_2$ to the QCD axion.
 Therefore, to determine the relic density of the QCD axion, we need to start with the ALP $A_2$, whose initial energy density at the oscillation temperature $T_{{\rm osc}, {A_2}}$ is given by